 - Use of ExtendSim's advanced resource management capability in a pseudo-object oriented model architecture.

 - Monte Carlo sampling in a discrete event simulation with statistical results analysis.

 - An ExtendSim consultant working for the Queensland Fire Service, built a custom block and model in ExtendSim to interface with an advanced wildfire simulator called Phoenix RapidFire - a deterministic wildfire spread simulation used across Australia's emergency services.
-Being deterministic, a recognised operational problem is that Phoenix really only gives a single best guess spread prediction for a given set of inputs.
-By using Extendsim to pull in the original Phoenix project and fuel types xml files, the consultant could define the levels of certainty for the forecast weather stream, point and time of ignition, and the fuel loads inputs so the ExtendSim model could generate a stochastic version of the Phoenix files.
-The result is a bunch of shape files (possible fire spread futures) that the GIS team uses to create a single probabilistic fire spread map and a bunch of other really powerful spin off products.
-These are going to be used during the fire season in the field to help better manage wildfire response and enhance community safety.
+Being deterministic, a recognized operational problem is that Phoenix only gives a single best guess spread prediction for a given set of inputs.
+By using ExtendSim to pull in the original Phoenix project and fuel types as .xml files, the consultant could define the levels of certainty for the forecast weather stream, the point and time of ignition, and the fuel loads inputs so the ExtendSim model could generate a stochastic version of the Phoenix files.
+The result is a bunch of shape files (possible fire spread futures) that a GIS team uses to create a single probabilistic fire spread map and a bunch of other really powerful spin off products.
+These are used during the fire season in the field to help better manage wildfire response and enhance community safety.

 - RSG's Public Lands Planning and Management group model visitor use at national parks and forests, providing a basis for standards that frame acceptable conditions.
 The goal is to optimize park operations and maximize visitor experiences while minimizing search-and-rescue incidents in the wilderness areas such as the Half Dome Trail.